SitecorePowerShell/Console/Documentation/Markdown/Get-Preset.md

 ## Detailed Description

-Returns a serialization preset for use with Serialize-Item.
+The Get-Preset command returns a serialization preset for use with Export-Item.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions